Susan Collins Stares Down Extreme Left: ‘I Do Not Believe Systemic Racism Is a Problem’ in Maine

 Gideon is considered a frontrunner because of her polling position and cash raised, reporting in the third quarter a staggering $39.4 million raised to Collins’ $8.3 million, per the Federal Election Commission (FEC).
 As of October 14, Gideon had four times that of Collins in cash on hand, $20.7 million to $4.4 million.

 Despite the massive swell of fundraising, Gideon has remained stuck at just a few points ahead of Collins in polls and often within the margin of error.
-Notably, within the final week of the race, two Democrat political action committees have also jumped in with last-minute ad buys totaling $10 million, per the FEC.
+Notably, within the final week of the race, two Democrat political action committees have jumped in with last-minute ad buys totaling $10 million, per the FEC.
 The Democratic Senatorial Campaign Committee’s (DSCC) ad purchase against Collins totaling $4.6 million particularly piqued interest because it is the first contribution the DSCC has made on behalf of Gideon’s campaign and has come so late in the race.

-“It’s clear their internal polls show Sara Gideon is in trouble,” Annie Clark, communication director for the Collins campaign, said in a statement.
+“It’s clear their internal polls show Sara Gideon is in trouble,” Annie Clark, communications director for the Collins campaign, said in a statement.
 Clark also referenced how Gideon, the Maine House’s highest-ranking member, has refused for seven months to compromise with state Republicans to convene a legislative session.
 “Perhaps they’re realizing that doing nothing is not a winning strategy,” Clark added.

 Maine’s early voting concluded Friday.
 As of Thursday afternoon, more than 446,000, or 42 percent, of the state’s registered voters had cast their ballots.